-Spinal traction, both mechanical and manual are treatment options that are based on the application of force to the axis of the spinal column.
-A region of the spinal column is pulled in opposite directions to stabilize or change the position of herniated, slipped, bulging, discs, and/or nerve injury/damage to the spine.
-Traction treatment is crucial to spinal adjustments, especially with disc or nerve compression.
+Spinal traction, both mechanical and manual, are treatment option based on applying force to the axis of the spinal column.
+A spinal column region is pulled in opposite directions to stabilize or change the position of herniated, slipped, or bulging discs and/or nerve injury/damage to the spine.
+Traction treatment is crucial to spinal adjustments, especially disc or nerve compression.

 It allows the chiropractor to alleviate any stress that could lead to disc problems like herniation, rupture, or displacement.
 However, traction is a general term.
-The concepts can apply to all forms of traction, but the application itself can be drastically different in terms of static positioning and inverse force.
+The concepts can apply to all forms of traction, but the application can be drastically different regarding static positioning and inverse force.

 Mechanical vs. Manual Cervical Traction

-The utilization is developed on a case-by-case basis and the chiropractor’s diagnosis/recommendations.
+The utilization is developed case-by-case basis, and the chiropractor’s diagnosis/recommendations.
 Many chiropractors implement both mechanical and manual traction approaches.
-Choosing the right traction plan comes from a thorough examination, medical history, and understanding of each method’s strengths.
+Choosing the right traction plan comes from a thorough examination, medical history, and understanding each method’s strengths.

 The difference between mechanical and manual traction is simple.
-Mechanical traction is directed by the use of machines, weights, and pulleys, while manual traction is performed by a professional chiropractor.
+Mechanical traction is directed by machines, weights, and pulleys, while a professional chiropractor performs manual traction.
 With mechanical traction, an individual’s head is cradled into a sling, then positioned at the optimal position for the adjustment.
 The sling is counterweighted to hold the head/neck in that position, leveraging mechanical pressure and affecting change.

 Techniques and methodologies

 Mechanical and manual traction can have similar results, but both offer different benefits based on the individual.
 Mechanical traction is a hands-free technique for decompression that allows chiropractors to focus on the patient’s needs when working on complex cases.
 This method is more applicable for severe cases, where the traction could last for 20-30 minutes.